 Webcams are usually the first choice in kicking off a live stream broadcast due to their availability, low cost, ease of use and many streamers’ first camera is a Logitech webcam.
 They make excellent affordable choices for streaming cameras, as long as you’ve got a reasonable amount of light on you to keep the exposure within a reasonable range.

 The second option gets a bit more complicated, however can possibly up the quality of your stream considerably.
 DSLR and mirrorless cameras are often the first choice of cameras when learning how to start a vlog as well as independent filmmakers and established content creators.
 That said, many YouTubers these days are running DSLRs for their live video streaming camera needs as they make excellent live video cameras.

-The reason this gets complicated is that, natively, DSLRs aren’t made to be video cameras.
+The reason this gets complicated is that DSLRs aren’t necessarily made to be video cameras.
 Most do not have native video interfaces via USB and require an HDMI output to a capture device.
 And even then, not all cameras output clean HDMI at full resolution (clean resolution refers to not having the onscreen display data on the output).

 Most DSLRs don’t come with power adapters and require separate purchases, as well as not always being easy to use–many are battery inserts that leave a cord coming out of the battery compartment.
 And that’s not even getting into the overheating issue with many consumer DSLRs.
 But if you do some research and get a setup that works well, you will absolutely get better image quality for your Facebook Live or YouTube Live videos.